-As one of two full-time permanent historians, Scott focuses on modern history.
+As one of two full-time permanent historians, Cook focuses on modern history.
 Over the years he has taught an array of courses, including, in the past several years: Modern Britain, The Third Reich, The History of Homosexuality, The Wonder that Was India, The Civil War, Great Lives Lived, Revolution, Capital, and War and The Great War.
 He is dedicated to the proposition that artists and designers profit from a free-standing course of study in the humanities.
 Teaching is his chief joy and he has been fortunate to have countless outstanding scholars over the years.
 In 1991 he received the John R. Frazier Award for Excellence in Teaching.